dqdang/simple-secure-website/README.md

 # simple-secure-website
-An example of a secure website resistant to the top 10 current website vulnerabilities like replay attacks, man-in-the-middle, and SQL injections.
+An example of a secure website resistant to the top 10 OWASP vulnerabilities like broken authentication, cross site scripting, and SQL injections.